 But what makes the katana so special is that it is both sharp and strong.
 It is sharp enough to cut through leather armor and strong enough to never shatter.

 Unlike ordinary swords, so much care is put into the manufacture of every katana.
 It takes months to forge a katana the traditional way.
-The process was long and grueling, and each katana was made for a particular soldier.
+The process was long and gruelling, and each katana was made for a particular soldier.
 As I said, the samurai and his weapon were inseparable.
 When a samurai died, his katana was buried along with him.

-Today, katanas are available around us as collectibles.
+Today, katanas are available around us as collectables.
 Most are no longer forged the traditional way, nor do they carry the same significance as they did in medieval Japan.
 But the heritage of katanas continues forever.